wacul/ulog/README.md

 ## Adapters

 ulog has no output handler itself.
+As default, all logs are output via go's standard library log.

-Instead, ulog provides adapter implementations for some popular loggers.
+Instead, ulog provides adapter implementations for popular loggers.
 (see the [adapter](./adapter) directory)

 * logrus